MarianneHolbie/MarianneHolbie/README.md

 - 🔭 I’m currently working on HolbertonSchool Toulouse to learn software developement
 - 🌱 I’m currently learning C, Python, HTML, CSS ...
 - 🤔 I’m looking for help with my other peers at school because they love it when I explain complicated concepts to them (because I use all the tools of popularizing science)
 - 💬 I love learn, and refresh all time my knowledge, and in informatic it's the good way!
+Before learning coding I was biotechnology ingenier during 6 years, and Facilitator scientific (popularizing science).
-- 📫 How to reach me: ...
+- 📫 How to reach me: 5608@holbertonstudents.com

 ---
 ### :heart: My Hobbies: